 We don’t know, we don’t know, we don’t know.

-Earlier that morning- the morning he was set to deploy away from us yet again-, I had woken up and again immediately kicked my foot over to his side of the bed- is he still here?
+Earlier that morning- the morning he was set to leave on yet another deployment-, I had woken up and again immediately kicked my foot over to his side of the bed- is he still here?
 Has it started yet?
 Is he still here, though?

 Also this time though, there’s something new, something that feels like a center that will hold me together.
 It’s a prayer: Help me to feel this.
 Let me not be numb.
 I want to feel it all and see it all, I want to live it all.